AceMood/AceMood.github.io/_posts/2016-05-28-issues-with-packaging.md

 })
 ```

 Normally, we can only bundle the three files in `a->b->c` order, but it really depends on how we implement our Module Loader.
 When `define` a module, we do not fetch its dependencies immediately, we can extract its dpendencies (or from the reource map object) without fetching it.
 Only when the entry point module executed `kernel.exec`, we fetch all dependencies.
+See more [implementation in kernel.js](https://github.com/AceMood/kerneljs/blob/master/lib/Module.js)

 # Conclusion

+1. JavaScript Module Loader should not prefetch module's dependencies until needed.
+Not only for performance, but also for packaging strategy.

+2. Packaging Strategy is an important issue when we consider the Front-end engineering.
+Simple enough, we can let developers take over this task through config package rules, but for flexible and less error-proned, we should build an Automated Packaging System (A.P.S) to analyze the access logs of our website and do the packaging automatically.